-VII.IX.
-OFFSETTING SAVINGS REVENUES AND OTHER REIMBURSEMENTS
+IX.
+OFFSETTING REVENUES AND OTHER REIMBURSEMENTS

-Any offsetting revenues savings the claimant experiences in the same program as a result of the same statutes or executive orders found to contain the mandate shall be deducted from the costs claimed.
-In addition, reimbursement for this mandate from any source, e.g., including but not limited to, federal, state, and block grants; total science teacher salary costs, including related indirect costs, that are funded by restricted resources as identified by the California Department of Education California State School Accounting; funds appropriated to school districts from the Schiff-Bustamante Standards-Based Instructional Materials Program (Ed.
+Any offsetting revenues the claimant experiences in the same program as a result of the same statutes or executive orders found to contain the mandate shall be deducted from the costs claimed.
+In addition, reimbursement for this mandate from any source, including but not limited to, federal, state, and block grants; total science teacher salary costs, including related indirect costs, that are funded by restricted resources as identified by the California Department of Education California School Accounting Manual; funds appropriated to school districts from the Schiff-Bustamante Standards-Based Instructional Materials Program (Ed.
 Code, §§ 60450 et seq., repealed by Stats.
 2002, ch.
 1168 (AB 1818, § 71, eff.
 Jan.
 1, 2004) and used for supplying the second science course mandated by Education Code section 51223.5 (as amended by Stats.
 1983, ch.
 498) with instructional materials; funds appropriated from the State Instructional Materials Fund (Ed.
 Code, §§ 60240 et seq.) and used for supplying the second science course mandated by Education Code section 51223.5 (as amended by Stats.
 1983, ch.
 498) with instructional materials and supplies; and other state funds, shall be identified and deducted from this claim.
-If a school district has previously filed a reimbursement claim for costs incurred beginning January 1, 2005, for an activity listed in the revised claiming instructions, and received reimbursement from the state for that activity, the amount already reimbursed shall be identified and deducted from the claim.
+The State Controller's Office (SCO) will adjust the claims for any prior reimbursements received for the Graduation Requirements program from claims submitted for the period beginning January 1, 2005.